 I, however, also request my patients provide me with their mother’s name.
 I explain that I would like to offer up a special prayer on behalf of the patient—the Misheberach—which is a benediction that requires inserting the mother’s name.
 I emphasize that this is purely optional, and they will experience the same medical treatment regardless.
 Indeed, when I spoke to the ethics committee at my hospital, they didn’t deem my request as “coercive”—a dreaded label in modern medicine—because of my reassurance to patients that the question has no impact on their treatment.

-An occasional patient has muttered, “Doc, it must be really bad if you have to pray.”
 An occasional patient has muttered, “Doc, it must be really bad if you have to pray,” and one or two have questioned my technical competence if I need to pray.
 But since coming here, I have treated more than 3,000 patients with a variety of tumors and a diversity of religious backgrounds, and to date, not one has declined to provide their mother’s name for use in my prayers.

 Perhaps this is a manifestation of the old saying about why there are no atheists in foxholes; maybe when face to face with their own mortality, all patients hope for good news from some higher power, even if it isn’t their own.
 Or maybe it represents a safety net in the spirit of Pascal’s Wager—better to assist your doctor in praying for you than to find out at the pearly gates that you should have.
 I’m OK with all of those reasons, as long as no patient feels like rejecting my overtures might result in an excessive radiation dose as payback.